-3.2 Requirements relating to sampling and testing honey (other than comb honey) to comply with Option One and Option five
+3.2 Requirements relating to sampling and testing honey (other than comb honey) to comply with option one and option five

-- (1) For honey (other than comb honey), a representative sample must be taken from each batch of honey before it is put into containers for sale for human consumption or export. - (2) A representative sample for the purposes of subclause (1) may be taken when filling a bulk container before the honey is mixed into a homogenous batch or by core sampling honey from a drum. - (3) The sample must be submitted for testing to a laboratory that is - a) accredited to ISO/IEC 17025; and - b) using a validated tutin testing method. - (4) The laboratory may combine samples from multiple batches for analysis if - a) asked to do so by the person seeking the test; and - b) doing so will not compromise the test result.
+- (1) For honey (other than comb honey), a representative sample must be taken from each batch of honey before it is put into containers for sale for human consumption. - (2) A representative sample for the purposes of subclause (1) may be taken when filling a bulk container.
+This may be done before the honey is mixed into a homogenous batch or by core sampling honey from a drum. - (3) The sample must be submitted for testing to a laboratory that is: - a) accredited to ISO/IEC 17025; and - b) using a validated tutin testing method. - (4) The laboratory may combine samples from multiple batches for analysis if: - a) asked to do so by the person seeking the test; - b) doing so will not compromise the test result; and - c) the results are reported in a way that clearly indicates whether one or more of the combined samples may have exceeded the maximum limit.

-3.3 Requirements relating to sampling and testing of cut comb honey to comply with Option One and Option Five
+3.3 Requirements relating to sampling and testing of cut comb honey to comply with option one and option five

-- (1) Cut comb honey may only be tested for compliance with option one or option five if it is representative of the harvest date and apiary from which it was taken. - (2) All the drip and leftover comb from a comb honey harvest from a single apiary site used for cut comb production must be homogenised and sub-sampled. - (3) Cut comb honey will only be deemed to comply with the maximum level for comb honey if the individual samples contain less than 0.01 mg/kg tutin. - (4) Cut comb honey samples from separate apiaries may not be combined for analysis. - (5) The sample must be submitted for testing to a laboratory that is - a) accredited to ISO/IEC 17025; and - b) using a validated tutin testing method.
+- (1) Cut comb honey may only be tested for compliance with option one or option five if it is representative of the harvest date and apiary from which it was taken. - (2) All the drip and leftover comb from a comb honey harvest from a single apiary site used for cut comb production must be homogenised and sub-sampled. - (3) Cut comb honey will only be deemed to comply with the maximum level for comb honey if the individual samples contain less than 0.01 mg/kg tutin. - (4) Cut comb honey samples from separate apiaries may not be combined for analysis. - (5) The sample must be submitted for testing to a laboratory that is: - a) accredited to ISO/IEC 17025; and - b) using a validated tutin testing method.